 Some less common situations involving tolling agreements include:

-- Cases where some or all, of the alleged conduct, involved a juvenile plaintiff;
+- Cases where some or all of the alleged conduct involved a juvenile plaintiff

-- Some bankruptcy proceedings; and
+- Some bankruptcy proceedings

-- When natural or other disasters occur.
+- When natural or other disasters occur

 If either the statute of limitations or the statute of repose has any chance of providing a defense to a suit based on any interpretation of the accrual of a claim, a tolling agreement is a good idea for a plaintiff.